 Trolling lures, flies and bait will fool trout for boat anglers, as well as soaking some bait.

-Besides the trout, there is a self-sustaining population of bullhead catfish that should be easy to catch with worms or other baits fished close to the bottom.
+More common than bass here, there is a self-sustaining population of bullhead catfish that should be easy to catch with worms or other baits fished close to the bottom.

 Where is Silver Creek Reservoir?

-The city of Silverton and the Oregon Garden are also nice places to combine with some fishing for a full day trip.
+The city of Silverton and the Oregon Garden are also nice places to combine with some fishing for a full-day trip.